mikepk/botocore/docs/source/reference/services/servicecatalog.rst

-    Retrieves detailed constraint information for the specified portfolio and product.
+    Lists the constraints for the specified portfolio and product.